A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: Results and Discussion

 Since the QFT outputs a quantum superposition, direct measurement in the computational ($\sigma_z$) basis does not yield meaningful metrics.
 To address this, we perform quantum state tomography on the processing qubits to reconstruct the output density matrix and compute the fidelity between the ideal and noisy states.
-Fidelity is a key metric for evaluating quantum operations under noise, which is defined for density matrices $\rho$ and $\sigma$ by the Uhlmann formula\cite{nielsen2000quantum}:

-In which $\sigma$ is the density matrix of emulation and $\rho$ is the ideally calculated density matrix.
+Fidelity is a key metric for evaluating quantum operations under noise, which is defined for density matrices $\rho$ and $\sigma$ by the Uhlmann formula~\cite{nielsen2010quantum} $F(\rho, \sigma) = \left( \mathrm{Tr} \left[ \sqrt{ \sqrt{\rho} \sigma \sqrt{\rho} } \right] \right)^2,$ in which $\sigma$ is the density matrix of emulation and $\rho$ is the ideally calculated density matrix.
 This expression generalizes the notion of fidelity to mixed states and reduces to $|\langle \psi | \phi \rangle|^2$ when both states are pure.
 Fidelity ranges from 0 (completely distinguishable) to 1 (identical), which can also be converted to a percentage, making it an ideal measure for assessing circuit performance in noisy, distributed environments.

-For executing the distributed QFT circuit shown in Fig. \ref{f:GroverCircuit}.c, we use the same simulation settings as in earlier sections, including the transduction parameter $\kappa_{transduction}$ and the backend configured with a G.654.E optical fiber (lowest attenuation).
-For comparison, we also run the monolithic version of the circuit, shown in Fig. \ref{f:GroverCircuit}.a.
+For executing the distributed QFT circuit shown in Fig.~\ref{f:QFTCircuit}(c), we use the same simulation settings as in earlier sections, including the transduction parameter $\kappa_{\mathrm{T}}$ and the value of $\kappa_F$ derived from the attenuation coefficient of a G-654-E optical fiber ($\alpha = 0.0392\,\mathrm{km}^{-1}$).
+For comparison, we also run the monolithic version of the circuit, shown in Fig.~\ref{f:QFTCircuit}(a).

-The results, presented in Fig. \ref{f:QFTResults}, reveal several important insights.
-First, even in the monolithic run on current IBM hardware, we achieved only \~18\% fidelity.
-In contrast, using the Aersimulator with a noise model extracted from the backend, fidelities between 60\% and 80\% are attainable.
-This highlights the critical importance of running circuits on real hardware rather than relying solely on numerical simulations.
-Second, as shown in the graph, the initial fidelity drop corresponds to the transduction step, while further reductions in fidelity caused by increased fiber length are relatively minor, with a total drop down to \~4\%.
-These results align with previous findings in our noise model and confirm that, even for more complex circuits like QFT, our framework effectively emulates distributed execution on real quantum hardware.